Which DWR is Best? The Future is Fluorocarbon-Free Bikepacking Gear

 Are there other framebag fabric options that are PFC-Free?

-Yes, the most notable one being Dyneema 40.
-Our Dyneema 40 fabric is not only one of the most durable fabrics used in the outdoor industry but it’s also completely free of any DWR.
-This is because of the inherent nature of dyneema.
-The unique and simple chemical make up of Dyneema repels water so well no DWR is needed.
+Yes, the most notable one being Ultra PE fabrics.
+Ultra PE fabrics are not only one of the most durable fabrics used in the outdoor industry but it’s also completely free of any DWR.
+This is because of the inherent nature of the fibers that make up this fabric.
+These fibers are termed Ultra High Molecular Weight Polyethylene (aka Ultra PE) and consist of long carbon chains saturated with hydrogen atoms.
+This unique and simple chemical make up of Ultra PE repels water so well no DWR is needed.

-Unfortunately this does not mean all Dyneema fabrics are DWR free.
-Dyneema fabrics are often composites, meaning they are mixed in with other fabrics, or laminated to traditional fabrics.
+Unfortunately this does not mean all Ultra PE fabrics are DWR free.
+For example, Dyneema fabrics (a brand name Ultra PE fabric) are often composites, meaning they are mixed in with other fabrics, or laminated to traditional fabrics.
 A good example is our 2.92 Dyneema hybrid fabric; the outer Dyneema face is DWR-free but it’s laminated to a polyester backing that does have DWR coating.

 So where do we go from here?

-For Rockgeist we will prioritize ordering Smartrepel over C6 DWR whenever it’s in stock from the manufacturer.
-But this DWR transition will have to be propagated by the larger outdoor brands with buying power.
-You can help encourage this transition by supporting companies that are using PFC-free materials in their gear.
+Rockgeist we will prioritize ordering fluorocarbon-free (C0) fabrics and will no longer be re-ordering C6 DWRs.
+However, not all fabric options are available in a fluorocarbon free finish and this DWR transition will have to be propagated by the larger outdoor brands with buying power.
+You can help encourage this transition by supporting companies that are using C0, PFC-free materials in their gear.
 This not only includes bikepacking bags, but also your jackets, pants, and even the down in your sleeping bag.

 Dive deeper into the DWR story with these articles: